Key Takeaways:

 5. Security and Reliability

-Mobile app security remains a key concern for businesses and users using the app.
+When selecting the mobile app framework, prioritise the platform security for businesses and users using the app.
 Following such a requirement, most modern frameworks include built-in security practices and receive regular updates.

 Hence, selecting a trusted framework for developing mobile apps helps reduce risks related to data protection and app stability.